scop/portecle/README.txt

 implementations that make them unsuitable for production use, but they may be valuable for early adopters.
 To enable these features, use "-Dportecle.experimental=true" in your Portecle invocation command line.
-See the file NEWS for information about status of current experimental features.
+See the file NEWS.txt for information about status of current experimental features.

 2 Copyright and License